daz4126/Nanny-State/README.md

 In summary, all you need to do to create a Nanny State app is the following:

-1) import the Nanny State functions using `import {Nanny,html,render} from 'https://daz4126.github.io/Nanny-State/main.js'`
+1) Import the Nanny State functions using `import {Nanny,html,render} from 'https://daz4126.github.io/Nanny-State/main.js'`
 2) Create the initial state
 3) Create the view template
 4) Write event handlers to deal with user input